 You may want to read:

-A wife’s submission and a husband’s leadership cannot be divided and isolated as though one does not affect the other.
+Suppose a couple is genuinely interested in working through a wife’s lack of submission problem in a marriage.
+In that case, they must flip the coin and discuss the husband’s responsibility in their one-flesh covenant.
+We cannot divide and isolate a wife’s submission and a husband’s leadership as though one does not affect the other.
 It is dangerous to only talk about a wife’s lack of submission while not giving equal time to the husband’s leadership role.
-If the goal is to get to the bottom of this submission problem with humility and courage, you have to talk about the entire issue, not half of it.
+If the goal is to resolve a legitimate submission problem with humility and courage, we must discuss the entire issue, not half.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.

 In 1990 he earned a BA in Theology and, in 1991, a BS in Education.
 In 1993, he received his ordination into Christian ministry, and in 2000 he graduated with an MA in Counseling from The Master’s University.
 In 2006 he was recognized as a Fellow of the Association of Certified Biblical Counselors (ACBC).